George Friend

 In the 2012–13 season, Friend won Middlesbrough players' player of the season award.
 The following season, Friend won it again along with the Player of the Season award.
 Friend was named in the PFA Championship Team of the Year two years running, in the 2014–15 season, where he helped Middlesbrough reach the play-off final, and the 2015–16 season, where he was part of the Middlesbrough team that won promotion to the Premier League.
+After leaving Middlesbrough in 2020, he spent three years with Birmingham City.

 Career

 Exeter City

 Friend was born in Barnstaple, Devon.
 He began his career at then non-League Exeter City as a youth team player, signing a two-year professional contract in March 2006.
 Able to play left back, centre-back or left-sided midfield, he made his first-team debut on 17 April 2006 in a 0–0 draw at Forest Green Rovers.

 His Exeter career took off in the 2007–08 season when he was integral to the side that won promotion to the Football League after defeating Cambridge United in the play-off final at Wembley Stadium.
 During that season he became the youngest ever captain in Exeter's history and scored his first goal for the club in a 4–4 draw with Burton Albion on 26 April 2008.